a.k.a. How to get started in an increasingly cursed profession.

-The following is a rundown of my favorite tunes that came out during the past week.
+The following is a rundown of my favorite tunes that came out during the past week or so.
 Click on the track titles to hear each song individually, or you can also just head over to this convenient Buy Music Club list to find them all in one place.

-Thanks so much for reading this week’s newsletter.
-That’s all I’ve got for today, but I’ll be back next Tuesday, and in the meantime I hope you enjoy the tunes I’ve highlighted today.
+That brings us to the end of this week’s newsletter.
+As always, thank you so much for reading, and I hope you enjoyed the tunes.
 (Don’t forget, you can find them all on this handy Buy Music Club list, and if you like them, please buy them.)